digital-asset/docs.daml.com/docs/3.1/docs/app-dev/command-deduplication.rst

    - Use the :ref:`Command Completion Service <command-completion-service>` by asking for the :ref:`current ledger end <com.daml.ledger.api.v1.CompletionEndRequest>`.

      .. note::
-	Some ledger implementations reject deduplication offsets that do not identify a command completion visible to the submitting parties with the error code id :ref:`INVALID_DEDUPLICATION_PERIOD <error_code_INVALID_DEDUPLICATION_PERIOD>`.
+	Some ledger implementations reject deduplication offsets that do not identify a command completion visible to the submitting parties with the error code id :ref:`INVALID_DEDUPLICATION_PERIOD <invalid_deduplication_period_canton_error_codes>`.
 	In general, the ledger end need not identify a command completion that is visible to the submitting parties.
 	When running on such a ledger, use the Command Service approach described next.